duckie/boson/README.md

 ### What's the point ?

 The main point is to simplify writing concurrent applications by removing the asynchronous logic from the developer's mind.
 The developer only uses blocking calls, and the whole logic is written sequentially.
 Under the hood, blocking calls are not blocking from the OS standpoint, since the thread is still used to execute some tasks.
-This is different from using multiple thread because :
+This is different from using multiple threads because:
-- Routines (or fibers) are much more lighter than threads to launch and to schedule
+- Routines (or fibers) are lightweight compared to threads, to launch and to schedule.
 - Interruption points are known by the developer, whereas they are not when scheduling threads.

 ### What about `boost::fiber` ?